sgan92/sgan92.github.io/README.md

 # Dodge That Pokéball!
 You can play the game live [here](http://sgan.me/DodgePokeball/index.html).
-Dodge That Pokeball was inspired by [Flappy Bird](http://flappybird.io/), where instead of a bird, the player controls a Butterfree avoid buildings, Team Rocket, and the occassional pokéball.
+Dodge That Pokéball was inspired by [Flappy Bird](http://flappybird.io/), where instead of a bird, the player controls a Butterfree avoid buildings, Team Rocket, and the occassional pokéball.

 ![alt text](http://i.imgur.com/2xQudqh.png)